-Crispy Smashed Potatoes are so incredibly good, crisp outside, tender inside, topped with olive oil and spices or anything else you can dream up.
+These smashed potatoes are so incredibly good.
+Crisp outside, tender inside, topped with olive oil and spices or anything else you can dream up.
 The recipe is easy: boil, smash, add toppings, and crisp in the oven.
+Great for company because you can boil and smash them ahead of time.
+Top them and pop them in the oven right before dinner.

 The holidays are here!
 There’s no snow on the ground in Boston yet but Christmas lights are glittering around town and Hanukkah is in full swing.
 Many of us are braising briskets, frying latkes, giving presents and making plans for holiday entertaining.
 It’s all very exciting!
 I wanted to be sure to tell you about crispy smashed potatoes in time for holiday menu planning because they’re extraordinary!
 They’ve got the gestalt of french fries – crisp on the outside and tender inside – but they’re not fried.
 This is a perfect recipe for entertaining because the technique is relatively easy and you can do a lot of it ahead of time.